 3. Make ice cream sundaes

-Invite some friends over and have an ice cream sundae night with all of your favorite toppings.
+Invite some friends over, put together a DIY ice cream bar and have ice cream or sundae night with all of your favorite toppings.

 4. Build sand castles